glenimp617/DesktopXR/README.md

 # DesktopXR

-DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11.
+DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11 and DirectX 12.
 It is designed to be lightweight, easy to install, and compatible with standard OpenXR runtimes.

-Version: 1.2.1
+Version: 1.3.0

 https://www.youtube.com/@SimVRRacing
 ---